 Alternatively, contact Sharon Garforth at email@example.com or on 07985 084 682 to discuss bespoke training in your local area

-In the Revised EYFS, out in September this year, listening and attention are now highlighted as building blocks of Communication and Language, one of the 3 Prime areas.
+Since the Revised EYFS came out in September 2012, listening and attention have been highlighted as building blocks of Communication and Language, one of the 3 Prime areas.

 Attention and Listening in the Early Years (or 'Listen with Lucy' as the programme is called locally) is a circle-time group aimed at developing the attention, concentration and listening skills of preschool children, with a view to facilitating their ability to learn, whether this is the learning of language or more general learning.
 The group was first developed 9 years ago by Sharon Garforth, an experienced Speech and Language Therapist living and working in Shropshire.
 Sharon, and other Speech and Language Therapists and Early Years staff who have been trained by her, have now trained over 40 Early Years settings across Shropshire to run the group themselves.

-In a cross-county (Shropshire) evaluation of the programme between 2009 and 2011 inclusive, overall the attention skills of the children improved substantially more in the intervention period than in the control group (5%).Both Every Child a Talker (2010) consultants in Shropshire included Attention and Listening in the Early Years in their work with Early Years settings.
+In a cross-county (Shropshire) evaluation of the programme between 2009 and 2011 inclusive, overall the attention skills of the children improved substantially more (53%) in the intervention period than in the control group (5%).Both Every Child a Talker (2010) consultants in Shropshire included Attention and Listening in the Early Years in their work with Early Years settings.

 In June 2009, a book about the programme was published by Jessica Kingsley Publishers (www.jkp.com).